Weak relative Dixmier property and Popa's intertwining technique for type III subfactors: Introduction

 Let $\Gamma \actson N$ be any action on an amenable $\sigma$-finite von Neumann algebra and consider the crossed product $M = (N\ovt B)\rtimes \Gamma$ with respect to the diagonal action.
 Then $M$ is solid relative to $N\rtimes \Gamma$. \end{thmA}

-\textbf{Application to Ozawa's relative solidity theorem.} Ozawa's solidity theorem~\cite{Oz03} asserts that von Neumann algebras arising from bi-exact groups (e.g.\ hyperbolic groups) are solid.
+\textbf{Application to Ozawa's relative solidity theorem.} Ozawa's solidity theorem~\cite{Oz03} asserts that von Neumann algebras arising from \emph{biexact groups} (e.g.\ hyperbolic groups) are solid.
 In~\cite{Oz04}, he strengthened the result to relative solidity, showing that crossed products by actions on abelian algebras are solid relative to the base algebra.
 Further generalizations to type III algebras were obtained in \cite{HV12,Is12}.
+Recently, Ding and Peterson \cite{DP23} introduced the notion of \emph{biexact von Neumann algebras}, providing a unified framework that extends Ozawa's solidity to this general setting.
 In all these results, however, the target subalgebra was assumed to be finite.

 Using Theorem~\ref{thmC}, we remove this restriction and obtain relative solidity for type~III crossed products.
-The proof follows Ozawa's original strategy, relying on the Akemann--Ostrand property of bi-exact groups and adapting it to the non-tracial setting.
+The proof follows Ozawa's original strategy, but is carried out in the framework of biexact von Neumann algebras.